Interferons are medications that used to be standard treatments for hepatitis C.

 Effective treatment with these medications would prevent liver disease and cirrhosis (scarring of the liver).
 In addition, effective treatment would decrease the risk of liver cancer and help prevent liver failure.

-But today, interferons aren’t typically prescribed to treat hepatitis C. In recent years, DAAs have become available, and they have a cure rate of up to 99 percent.
-These drugs require a shorter treatment time and typically have fewer side effects than interferons.
-However, they’re very expensive, and most of them only treat certain types of hepatitis C.
+But today, interferons aren’t typically prescribed to treat hepatitis C. In recent years, DAAs have become available, and they have a cure rate of

 The type of DAA your doctor might prescribe would depend on your insurance coverage and the type of hepatitis C you have.
 Some examples of DAAs include: